 When it comes to portioning pizza, a knife simply won't cut it.
 At least, not if you don't want to drag cheese and toppings all over the place.
 Those large, half-moon-shaped rocking blades work great, but are a beast to store.
-For my money, nothing beats a classic pizza wheel, like this one by OXO.
+For my money, nothing beats a classic pizza wheel, like this one by OXO at Amazon.

 Stand-Alone Outdoor Oven: Ooni 3 Pizza Oven

 Pros: I really like the use of wood pellets for the fire here.
 It doesn't have quite the romance of actual pieces of hardwood, but pellets are cheap (about 50 cents a pound at your local home goods store), they burn reliably, and they're easy to get going.
-A 30-second zap with my Iwatani butane torch, and it's good to go.
+A 30-second zap with my Iwatani butane torch at Amazon, and it's good to go.

 Cast Iron Skillet for Pizza Pan

 My Foolproof Pan Pizza is one of my most popular recipes of all time, and for good reason.
 It allows you to re-create crisp-edged, flavor-packed pizzeria-style pan pizza at home with no kneading, no stretching, and no real experience required.

 The only thing you need is a pan to bake it in.
 I typically recommend a cast iron skillet.
 The only problem is that with a cast iron skillet, you'll most likely have to finish off the pizza on the stovetop to get proper crispness in the bottom crust.
 For a single-use tool that'll do the job better at the cost of less versatility, go with a dedicated pizza pan like this one at Amazon.

 Rimmed Baking Sheet for Square (Sicilian) or Grandma Pies